Middle School Bring Your Own Device FAQ

 - All students have access to unlimited storage space in Google Drive through their TASIS email account.
-Any completed work (e.g. essays, videos, presentations) can be uploaded to Google Drive and then deleted from the iPad.
+Any completed work (e.g. essays, videos, presentations) can be uploaded to Google Drive and then deleted from the computer.

-*Remember to also delete all photos and videos in the "Recently Deleted" album when freeing up space.
+*For iOS devices, remember to also delete all photos and videos in the "Recently Deleted" album when freeing up space.

-Students will be responsible for backing up their iPads and should do so each week.
+Students will be responsible for backing up their computers and should do so each week.

 The first step is prevention.
 Students are responsible for keeping track of their personal belongings and should avoid leaving valuables unattended in public spaces.
 Lockers are available to safely store personal items when not in use.
 TASIS will not be held responsible in the event that any personal items are lost, stolen or damaged.

-Similar to other materials like folders and assignments that are left at home, students will be responsible for making sure they bring their iPads every day.
-Missed assignments or class work due to a forgotten iPad will be handled in the same manner as forgotten paper-based work.
+Similar to other materials like folders and assignments that are left at home, students will be responsible for making sure they bring their computers to school every day.
+Missed assignments or class work due to a forgotten computer will be handled in the same manner as forgotten paper-based work.